gabrielmcg/Docker-docs/ops/README.md

 <p class="p">Shutdown VM, and untick  <code class="ph codeph">Connect CD/DVD</code> so that the Windows 2016 ISO is no
 longer  mounted.
-Boot the Windows VM one final time and enter regional settings applicable to your location and keyboard mapping, then Shutdown VM.</p>
+Boot the Windows VM one final time and enter regional settings applicable to your location and keyboard mapping, enter a password then Shutdown VM.</p>

 <hr /><div class="note note"><span class="notetitle"><b>Note:</b></span> The <code class="ph codeph">vmware_guest</code> module used by the playbooks will generate a new SID.</div><hr />